Bliss (Muse song)

 "Bliss" is a song by English rock band Muse, released on 20 August 2001 as the third single from their second studio album Origin of Symmetry (2001).

 Composition

-"Bliss" is an electronic rock song that moves at a tempo of 129 bpm.
-The song opens and ends with piano arpeggios, with the majority of the song driven by bass and synth.
+"Bliss" is a space rock song that moves at a tempo of 129 bpm.
+The song opens and ends with synthesiser arpeggios, with the majority of the song driven by bass and synth.
 Bellamy's vocal lines in the song span from F3 to E5, except for live performances, where he hits a G5 in the final chorus.
 The song is written in the key of C minor and modulates to the parallel major key during the chorus.

 Matthew Bellamy has said "Bliss" is his favourite song "because it's got all these 80s arpeggios and keyboards on it which remind me of some music I heard on some children's music programme when I was five.
 I think I ripped it off that.
 And that reminds me of when I was a bit simpler, a bit more of a pleasant state."